 - If you spend decades not saving and not investing, you will probably live paycheck-to-paycheck and never reach financial independence.

-- If you save and invest wisely, you will probably reach financial independence.
+- If you save and invest wisely, you have a much better chance of reaching financial independence.

 ROADMAP TO FI: